College of Arts and Sciences

 - all course work attempted at this university,

-- all courses in the major and the minor taken at this university and
+- all courses in the major and the minor taken at this university, and

 - all courses transferred for the minor when no courses in the minor field are taken at this university.

-Higher minimum grade point average than 2.0 may be required on all coursework for some degree programs.
+A higher minimum grade point average than 2.0 may be required on all coursework for some degree programs.

 Foreign Language